-The first op is using the 1/8” endmill to drill 4 1/8” holes, and to create a 3/16” wide slot down the right side.
-We are using the 1/8” endmill because the holes are 1/8” diameter.
-This is the maximum size cutter we could use to create these holes.
+The first op is using the 1/8″ endmill to machine 4 slightly larger than 1/8″ holes (Carbide Create does not drill, so a hole must be at least 10% larger in diameter than the endmill used to machine it), and to create a 3/16″ wide slot down the right side.
+We are using the 1/8″ endmill because this is the maximum size cutter we could use to create these features.

 (Showing the 3D preview of second operation with Carbide Create)

-The second op is using the 1/4” endmill to create a large pocket in the middle of the part, then to cut out the profile of the part.
-We are using the 1/4” endmill to speed up the time it takes to crate the large pocket in the middle of the part.
+The second op is using the 1/4″ endmill to create a large pocket in the middle of the part, then to cut out the profile of the part.
+We are using the 1/4″ endmill to speed up the time it takes to create the large pocket in the middle of the part.

 Exporting the G-Code

-We will export the 1/8” cutter g-code first.
-To begin, right click (or ctl+click) on the 1/4” toolpaths (pocket, profile) and select disable.
-This will put a strickthrough across their toolpaths names, alerting you they are no longer active.
+We will export the 1/8″ cutter G-Code first.
+To begin, right click (or ctl+click) on the 1/4″ toolpaths (pocket, profile) and select disable.
+This will put a strikethrough across their toolpaths names, alerting you they are no longer active.

-We setup the material in Carbide Create to be 6” x 6” x 1/8”.
+We setup the material in Carbide Create to be 6″ × 6″ × 1/8″.
 Although the material is bigger, we are only going to be using a portion of the stock.

-The material is held down at 4 points around its parimeter.
-It’s very important, especially with harder material to hold down your stock with an adaquate amount of force.
-The last think you want is for your material to break loose during the job.
+The material is held down at 4 points around its perimeter.
+It’s very important, especially with harder material to hold down your stock with an adequate amount of force.
+The last thing you want is for your material to break loose during the job.
 It’s both dangerous (flying objects!) and frustrating.